vuepress/ecosystem/docs/plugins/markdown/revealjs/README.md

 @slideend
 ```

-If you do not need this layout or want to use another name, customize `layout` in plugin options.
+You can customize this behavior via `layout` in plugin options with `false` to disable it or another layout name.

 ## Demo